sameerd/DiffusionTensorImaging/README.md

 ## Documentation

 * This [README](README.md) file has an overview of how to use this repository.
-* The mathematics behind the implementation is written out in the [SingleShellFreewater.pdf file](./doc/SingleShellFreeWater.pdf).
+* The mathematics behind the implementation is written out in the [SingleShellFreewater.pdf](./doc/SingleShellFreeWater.pdf) file.
-* The bulk of the implementation is in the [freewater.py file](./pymods/freewater.py).
+* The core of the implementation is in the [freewater.py](./pymods/freewater.py) file.

 ## References